tommyip/tabled/docs/api_documentation.rst

 Public interface
 ----------------
-Here is the documentation for the public API, all of the library's functionality can be accessed through these 5 methods.
+All of TableD's functionality can be accessed through these 5 methods.

 .. module:: tabled